mriedmann/java-pact-example/README.md

 ./gradlew :provider:pactVerify
 ```

-You should see some output saying the pact was verified.
+You should see some output saying the CustomerConsumer was verified.

 ## Other points

-I explicitly tag the pact with INTEGRATION.
+I explicitly tag the CustomerConsumer with INTEGRATION.
 This is just experimenting.

 When fetching pacts to verify it gets the latest version with this tag.
 In the current setup it also verifies the latest
 version regardless of tag.